-The 2014 Central Atlantic Collegiate Conference (CACC) Coach of the Year, Shirley had guided the Rams to eight NCAA Tournament appearances, two CACC championships and two Eastern Collegiate Athletic Conference crowns.
+The 2014 Central Atlantic Collegiate Conference (CACC) Coach of the Year, Shirley had guided the Rams to nine NCAA Tournament appearances, three CACC championships and two Eastern Collegiate Athletic Conference crowns.

 In addition to his Coach of the Year award, Shirley—who came to the school in 1989 as the University’s associate director of athletics and women’s basketball head coach and was elevated to director of athletics in 1992—was selected as the American Women’s Sports Federation Division II Coach of the Year and Converse District Coach of the Year in 1993.

-Along with his administrative and coaching duties, Shirley is in the final of his second four-year term on the NCAA Division II Championships Committee, a committee he previously served from 2005 to 2009.
+Along with his administrative and coaching duties, Shirley served two four-year terms on the NCAA Division II Championships Committee from 2005-09 and 2015-19.
 He has previously served as the president of the Central Atlantic Collegiate Conference (CACC) Athletic Directors Council and was a member of the NCAA Women’s Basketball Rules Committee.